INTJs and Relationships with Other Personality Types

 INTJs and Adventurers (SP types) in Relationships:

 Adventurers admire the INTJs penchant for effective action and their non-conventional style and attitude.
-They can also help the naturally serious INTJ to lighten up and enjoy life “in the moment”; providing fun opportunities, laughs, or creative sensory experiences.
+They can also help the naturally serious INTJ to lighten up and enjoy life “in the moment.”
+For the Sensing-Perceiver, life is about experiencing in a heightened, sensory-rich way.
+In turn, they bring fun, laughs, and adventure to the relationship.
 INTJs and SPs are often initially attracted to each other because of their many differences.
 The SPs admire the INTJs ability to forecast future trends, and the INTJs admire the SPs friendly, energetic nature.
-INTJs can help the SP type see past the present moment and take an interest in the big picture.
+INTJs can help the SP type see past the present moment and take an interest in the bigger picture.
 SPs can help INTJs to loosen up and enjoy what is happening all around them, right now.

 Problems arise most often because of the S/N difference in these types.
 INTJs live in their heads, whereas SP types live in their entire bodies.
 INTJs look towards the future whereas SPs live in the here-and-now.
 SPs are bored easily by long theoretical discussions and abstract ideas.
 INTJs get overwhelmed by the SP’s constant need for excitement and stimulation.
 INTJs want the SP types to explore future ideas and plans together, and the SP types want to just get done talking and “do” something.
-SPs are the ultimate “doers”, who don’t like to sit around and mull over things or talk about what “could be”.
+SPs are action-oriented and realistic; they don’t enjoy sitting around and mulling things over or theorizing about a distant future.
 What matters to them is what’s happening right now.
 SP types also tend to be more spontaneous and start projects without finishing them which can bother the effective-minded INTJ.
 INTJs like organization and planning, and can find spontaneous changes disruptive and stressful.
 However, sometimes the excitable, spontaneous nature of the SP type can be a breath of fresh air for the INTJ.

 INTJs and Investigators (NT types) in Relationships:

 INTJs will obviously have a natural affinity to other NT types.
 They’ll enjoy talking about the same types of theories and topics and will both enjoy similar activities and interests.
 Different NT types will value different things, but in general NT types will always enjoy the INTJs intelligence, competence, and ambition.
 Because they are both logical and straightforward, an NT/NT pairing is usually very amicable.
-They will probably rarely hurt each other’s feelings because they understand each other so well.
-They will also love talking over their various dreams and theories, reading similar books, or watching similar movies.
+They will rarely hurt each other’s feelings because they don’t need as much “fluff” or sugarcoating when they try to communicate.
+Conversation will be filled with discussion about concepts, theories, visions, metaphors, and meaning.

 Because NT/NT relationships have many of the same strengths; they will also share many similar weaknesses.
 If an INTJ is with an ENTJ, they will both be so perfectionistic that they may drive each other crazy.
 An INTJ relationship with another NT type might also lack the warmth and depth of feeling that an INTJ craves.
 Most people long for a type of opposite to balance themselves out, and this is no different for the INTJ.
 NT types are also very stubborn, and if they get into a heated argument about something, neither type may be willing to back down and admit their mistake.
 They are also both very private and may have a hard time forming a close, deeply intimate bond.
 Overall, this relationship could make for a great friendship; but a romantic relationship is usually a little trickier.
 Of course, just like any other pairing, this relationship can work if both people are well-rounded and generous.